WestfW/SAMD10-experiments/README.md

 The RTC does not reset on system RESET.
 Only at poweron or explicit RTC Reset command.
 So it MUST be disabled before it can be initialized.

 Clock synchronization is complicated, causes weird behavior, and is slow.
-If a peripheral (like the RTC) has a prescaler that is part of the peripheral, it is better to initialize the peripheral with a fast GCLK and devide using the prescaler, than it is to use a slower divided GCLK without the peripheral prescaler.
+If a peripheral (like the RTC) has a prescaler that is part of the peripheral, it is better to initialize the peripheral with a fast GCLK and divide using the prescaler, than it is to use a slower divided GCLK without the peripheral prescaler (because synchronization depends on the GCLK provided.)

 In this case, we set up the 96MHz core clock, divided by 6 to yield a 16MHz RTC clock input, and then use the RTC prescaler to divide that down to 1MHz.